-Michael R. Solomon “wrote the book” on understanding consumers.
+Michael “wrote the book” on understanding consumers.
 Literally.
-Hundreds of thousands of business students have learned about Marketing from his books including Consumer Behavior: Buying, Having, and Being -- the most widely used book on the subject in the world.
+Hundreds of thousands of business students have learned about marketing from his books, including Consumer Behavior: Buying, Having, and Being — the most widely used book on the subject in the world.

-Michael’s mantra: We don’t buy products because of what they do.
-We buy them because of what they mean.
-He advises global clients in leading industries such as apparel and footwear (Calvin Klein, Levi Strauss, Under Armour, Timberland), financial services and e-commerce (eBay, Progressive), CPG (Procter & Gamble, Campbell’s), retailing (H&M), sports (Philadelphia Eagles), manufacturing (DuPont, PP&G) and transportation (BMW, United Airlines) on marketing strategies to make them more consumer-centric.
-He regularly appears on television shows including The Today Show, Good Morning America, and CNN to comment on consumer issues, and he is frequently quoted in major media outlets such as The New York Times, USA Today, Adweek and Time.
+Michael advises global clients in leading industries such as apparel and footwear (Calvin Klein, Levi Strauss, Under Armour, Timberland), financial services and e-commerce (eBay, Progressive), CPG (Procter & Gamble, Campbell’s), retailing (H&M), sports (Philadelphia Eagles), manufacturing (DuPont, PP&G) and transportation (BMW, United Airlines) on marketing strategies to make them more consumer-centric.
+He regularly appears on television shows including The Today Show, Good Morning America and CNN to comment on consumer issues, and he is frequently quoted in major media outlets such as The New York Times, USA Today, Adweek and Time.

 Fundamental categories that form the bedrock of marketing strategy and customer insights simply no longer exist.
-You need to understand the new landscape of consumer behavior so you don’t get left in the dust.
+Today’s consumer is like a chameleon that changes its identity constantly, often with the help of the brands you (and your competitors) market.
+You need to understand “the new chameleons,” so you don’t get left in the dust.
+Unlock the cages that marketers try to keep their customers in, and let those chameleons run free!

 Everyone is buzzing about Artificial Intelligence these days, as well as they should.
 Machines that “think” for us already are transforming how we work, play – and shop.
 McKinsey tells us that some 29 million U.S. homes used some form of smart technology last year, and that number grows by over 30 percent a year.